appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 ![authentication-re-generation](/staticfiles/api-management/media/authentication-re-generation.png)

 10. Click `Authorize` button in the swagger screen.
 Enter the basic authorization details and click on authorize.
-You’ll get a confirmation message `AUTHENTICATED` in the same window as shown below.
+You'll get a confirmation message `AUTHENTICATED` in the same window as shown below.

 ![swagger-authorization](/staticfiles/api-management/media/swagger-authorization.png)